Core Values

 Connection

 We help trusted adults connect with their kids and we help kids connect with themselves, their peers, and the trusted adults in their lives.
-These connections serve to affirm, challenge, and support children as the grow and develop.
+These connections serve to affirm, challenge, and support children as they grow and develop.

 Accompaniment